 Directions: Exit I-5 at the L Street off ramp.
-Turn left at the stop sign and drive about 1⁄4 mile to the South Bay Power Plant entry gate.
-The "island" is accessible by road.
-Response equipment and personnel can be delivered to any needed
+Turn left at the stop sign and drive about 1/4 mile to the South Bay Salt Company entry gate.
+From there the "island" is accessible by levy roads.
+Response equipment and personnel can be delivered to any needed location on the island, provided nesting bird issues do not preclude access.